felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

 all_experiments = server.list_experiments(None, None, None, None, None, user_key)
 ```

-If we want to find all experiments from the human genome assembly *hg19*, the Epigenetic Mark *H3K27me3* from the *ENCODE* project:
+If we want to find all experiments from the human genome assembly *hg19*, the epigenetic mark *H3K27me3* from the *ENCODE* project:

 ```python
 import xmlrpclib